PowerShell/Community-Blog/Posts/2021/10/parsing-netstat.md

 TCP      [2600:6c56:7e00:78d:e1e8:756c:d2be:42da]:65492 ord30s21-in-x0e:https         TIME_WAIT
 ```

+Success!
+I now have converted text output to a PowerShell object.
+At this point, this is enough to
+become an **Output Handler** fora Crescendo module.

 If we want to get fancier, we can parse the address columns into the IP Address and the Port.
 That
 data is in `$column[1]` and `$column[2]`.
 To separate the Port from the IP Address we have to
 determine if the address is IPv4 or IPv6.
 The following code handles this: